State Emblem of the Soviet Union: Second version (1936–1946)

-According to the 1936 Soviet Constitution, the USSR consisted of eleven republics.
-Hence the major new version's difference from the previous one was eleven ribbons bearing USSR State Motto inscriptions in eleven languages.
-The languages added were Kazakh, Kyrgyz, Turkmen and Uzbek.
+With the ratification of the 1936 Soviet Constitution, the USSR consisted of eleven republics, and the design of the state emblem was specified under Article 143 with the inscription "in the languages of the union republics".
+As a result, the new version had eleven ribbons bearing USSR State Motto inscriptions in eleven languages.
+The languages added were Kazakh, Kyrgyz, Turkmen, and Uzbek.
 Additionally, Tajik began to be written in the Latin alphabet.